a1ges/a1ges/README.md

 #### About me
 * Current student at Western University taking synthetic biology and computer science. :shell:

-* Learning about mobile app development, currently working on an Open Sourced Athan Project I call Arehna :first_quarter_moon_with_fac:
+* Learning about mobile app development, currently working on an Open Sourced Athan Project I call Arehna :first_quarter_moon_with_face:

 * I'm interested in Machine learning and Artifical intelligence, albeit only at a distance for now :sleeping: